 Sir Robert Walpole (1676 - 1745) was not only the first Earl of Oxford, but he was the first prime minster of Great Britain.
 Source: http://www.surnamedb.com/Surname/Waples#ixzz4JLTzC4EU.

 George Waples was born in Northamptonshire in about 1807 and arrived in Tasmania as a guard aboard the convict ship Strathfieldsay on 13 Nov 1831.
 He later joined the King's Own 4th Regiment as a Private and was stationed at Government House in Sydney as a servant to Captain Robert Westmacott who, in turn, was aide-de-camp to Governor Richard Bourke.

 After four years in the colony he was married at Parramatta by Chaplain Samuel Marsden to Amelia Carlisle.
 George and Amelia's first child was born in the year after their marriage and named for the mother that Amelia never knew, Mary Ann.
 In the following year, 1837, George purchased his discharge for £15 rather than accompany the regiment to Madras, India.
 He took up employment with Captain Westmacott at Bulli in the Illawarra district.
 According to family oral history, George had charge of the convicts that built the road down Bulli Pass.
 In any case, he settled his family on Captain Westmacott's Bulli property "Woodlands".

-The following Waples family stories are published on this website.
+The following Waples research reports are published on this website.

-Our Waples clan is descended from William Walpole (a mat maker) and Elizabeth Haseldine who married at Finedopn on 6 November 1806.
+Our Waples clan is descended from William Walpole (a mat maker) and Elizabeth Haseldine who married at Finedon on 6 November 1806.